softlayer/githubio_source/content/reference/services/SoftLayer_Network_Backbone/getGraphImage.md

 ---
 # [SoftLayer_Network_Backbone](/reference/services/SoftLayer_Network_Backbone)::getGraphImage

-Retrieve a graph of a SoftLayer backbone's last 24 hours of activity.
+[DEPRECATED] Retrieve a graph of a SoftLayer backbone's last 24 hours of activity.

 ## Overview
-Retrieve a graph of a SoftLayer backbone's last 24 hours of activity. getGraphImage returns a PNG image measuring 827 pixels by 293 pixels.
+[DEPRECATED] Retrieve a graph of a SoftLayer backbone's last 24 hours of activity. getGraphImage returns a PNG image measuring 827 pixels by 293 pixels.

 -----